stacks-network/docs/src/pages/build-apps/guides/transaction-signing.md

 ## Introduction

-With Stacks Connect, you can interact with the Stacks 2.0 blockchain, empowering your users to sign transactions and interact with smart contracts.

-This functionality currently operates on [the Stacks 2.0 Testnet](http://testnet.blockstack.org/).
-The user interface has been designed with developers in mind and prominently displays debug information.
-STX testnet tokens for paying transaction fees can be obtained for free with [the testnet faucet](https://testnet.blockstack.org/faucet).
-We will update this functionality and experience for mainnet upon its release.
+This guide explains how to prompt users to sign transactions and broadcast them to the Stacks blockchain by implementing the `connect` package of [Stacks.js](https://blockstack.github.io/stacks.js/).

+Transaction signing provides a way for users execute [smart contracts written in Clarity](/write-smart-contracts/overview) that are relevant to your app then handle the result immediately.

+Users can sign transactions that exchange fungible or non-fungible tokens with upfront guarantees while retaining complete control over their digital assets.

+See [the public registry tutorial](/build-apps/tutorials/public-registry) for a concrete example of this functionality in practice.

 ## How it works

 For your app's users to be able to execute a smart contract function, they need to sign and broadcast a transaction.

 It's important that users remain in control of the private keys that sign these transactions.
 Connect provides an easy-to-use workflow that allows your users to securely sign transactions.

 Connect allows you to open the authenticator with parameters indicating the details of the transaction - like the smart contract address, function name, and specific arguments.
 Your users get the chance to see these details, and then sign